 No Bib in Quebec

-The second World Cup stop of the 2024/25 season in Lac-Beauport, Quebec, should have been a celebration of momentum.
-Just days earlier at Lake Placid, Ashton stuck his first triple in competition, finishing 18th and becoming the only American outside the U.S. Ski Team to compete on the triple that weekend.
-But instead of building on that moment, Ashton arrived in Canada on January 20, 2025, with no bib and no guarantees — only a backpack full of gear and a burning hope that someone might scratch.
+The second World Cup stop of the 2024/25 season in Lac-Beauport, Quebec, was poised to build on a surge of momentum.
+Just days earlier at Lake Placid, Ashton Salwan landed his first triple in World Cup competition, finishing 18th and becoming the only American outside the U.S. Ski Team to compete on the triple that weekend.

 Rules Don't Bend